TheStig294/100-more-randomats-pack-1/README.md

 Bullet damage only, everyone is immune to any other form of damage\
 \
 _ttt_randomat_bullets_ - Default: 1 - Whether this randomat is enabled

+## Combo

+Triggers a random pair of randomats from a pre-made list.\
+The possible pairs are listed below and and be individually turned on/off.\
+If one of the randomats in the pair is turned off, then any pair using that randomat won't trigger.\
+\
+General idea and some combos suggested by u/venort_ on Reddit.

+### "Combo: Bunny Hops"
+High jumps + bounce instead of fall damage!\
+_ttt_randomat_cbbunny_ - Default: 1 - Whether this randomat is enabled

+### "Combo: Easy to miss..."
+Missing shots damages you, hitting shots heal + H.U.G.E. only!\
+_ttt_randomat_cbhugemiss_ - Default: 1 - Whether this randomat is enabled

+### "Combo: Pinball"
+Zero friction + get knocked away when you bump into someone\
+_ttt_randomat_cbpinball_ - Default: 1 - Whether this randomat is enabled

+### "Combo: Ice Skating"
+Zero friction + shooting pushes you backwards\
+_ttt_randomat_cbskating_ - Default: 1 - Whether this randomat is enabled

 ## Contagious Morality